Push-Pull Gradient Methods for Distributed Optimization in Networks: A Push-Pull Gradient Method

-The central node $1$ pushes (diffuses) information regarding $x_{1,k}$ to the neighbors (the entire network in this case ) through $\Gra_\mathbf{R}$, while the others can only passively infuse the information from node $1$.
-At the same time, node $1$ pulls (collects) information regarding $y_{i,k}$ ($i=2,3,4$) from the neighbors through $\Gra_\mathbf{C}$, while the other nodes can only actively comply with the request from node $1$.
+The central node $1$'s information regarding $x_{1,k}$ is pulled by the neighbors (the entire network in this case) through $\Gra_\mathbf{R}$; the others only passively infuse the information from node $1$.
+At the same time, node $1$ has been pushed information regarding $y_{i,k}$ ($i=2,3,4$) from the neighbors through $\Gra_\mathbf{C}$; the other nodes only actively comply with the request from node $1$.
 This motivates the algorithm's name {\it push-pull gradient method}.
 Although nodes $2$, $3$, and $4$ are updating their $y_i$'s accordingly, these quantities do not have to contribute to the optimization procedure and will die out geometrically fast due to the weights in the last three rows of $\mathbf{C}$.
 Consequently, in this special case, the local stepsize $\alpha$ for agents $2$, $3$, and $4$ can be set to $0$.
 Without loss of generality, suppose $f_1(x)=0, \forall x$.
 Then the algorithm becomes a typical centralized algorithm for minimizing $\sum_{i=2}^4 f_i(x)$ where the master node $1$ utilizes the slave nodes $2$, $3$, and $4$ to compute the gradient information in a distributed way.